koyoungjin/koyoungjin.github.io/_posts/2019-09-15-YoungjinKo-post.md

 ## Introducing Myself

-Youngjin Ko is Grad student in Colorad boulder(from 2019.8) He graduated Korea Military Academy in 2015, majored in CS.
+Youngjin Ko is Grad student in Colorad boulder(from 2019.8)
+He graduated Korea Military Academy in 2015, majored in CS.

+## Research Area

+Interested in Network and Security
+(looking for lab for Research)

 ## Experience & Activities